PGJ94/mywebclass-agile-docs/documentation/theme_1/initiative_3.md

-# Initiative 3: Legal Compliance for Website Development
+# Initiative 3: Legal Requirement

 Description
 * Making sure that all legal requirements related to website development and operation are met.
 This includes compliance with laws related to data privacy, intellectual property, accessibility, and other relevant regulations.